 Pin now to save for later:

-Ingredients needed to make Easy Asian-Inspired Noodles with Vegetables:
+Ingredients needed to make easy vegan lo mein noodles with vegetables:

 - light-tasting oil such as avocado oil – OR can sauté without oil by using broth.
 See the “Health it up!” section below.